Tearlach Acquires Flagship Quebec Lithium Properties Adjacent to Patriot Battery Metals Corvette Deposit and Winsome Resources

 #4) Patriot North East Property (the "PNEL")

-The PNEL comprising 44 claims totalling 2,224 hectares, is located northeast of the Corvette Property and is adjacent to Midland Exploration Inc. (TSXV: MD) and Redevances Noranda Inc.
+The PNEL comprising 44 claims totalling 2,224 hectares, is located northeast of the Corvette Property and is adjacent to Midland Exploration Inc. and Redevances Noranda Inc.

 The Patriot North East Property consists of foliated medium-grained biotite magnetite with white to pink pegmatite dykes identified in 12 outcrops according to Quebec's Sigeom website.